TakeLab/podium/README.md

 You will work in a virtual environment and keep a list of required dependencies in a ```requirements.txt``` file.
 The master branch of the project **must** be buildable with passing tests **all the time**.
-Code coverage should be kept as high as possible.
+Code coverage should be kept as high as possible (preferably >95%).

 Commands to setup virtual environment and run tests.
 ```